traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^But the real reason i built this is because I couldn't keep up with a machine learning study group at work.

-^ i had just started a new job at mega tech corp and felt really insecure with my skills.
+^ i had just started a new job at a big tech co and felt really insecure with my skills.

 ^ Everyone else learning fast
-^ All theoretical, no practical/tangible

 ^ i was falling behind from the first study group and was beating myself up about it.

 ^ i wanted to prove myself & validate my learning style

+^ All theoretical, no practical/tangible

 ^ so i found other ways to learn and decided to create a physical use case for ML that was relevant to me and my interests